High contrast holography through dual modulation: 12 16 Leyla Kabuli , Oliver Cossairt , Florian Schiffers , Nathan Matsuda , Grace Kuo

-which compares the highest and lowest intensities across an image.
-Holographic images are prone to speckle noise due to coherent illumination, which can give a false boost to the lightest and darkest intensity values, resulting in artificially high contrast.
-In addition, as described in Sec.~\ref{sec:angle-of-displacement}, we expect contrast in holograms to vary based on spatial frequency, which we'd like our metric to capture.

-Therefore, we first represent the image as a Gaussian pyramid by recursively low-pass filtering and downsampling the image to form a multi-level representation~\cite{gaussianpyramid83}.
-At each Gaussian pyramid level, we calculate the image contrast for both the target and displayed images.
-Finally, we sum the absolute error over all pyramid levels.
-We call the resulting value ``contrast error'' (CE), where smaller values indicate a more faithful representation of the target.
-See Supplement for implementation details.

-\subsection{Contrast and High-Frequency Features}
+\subsubsection{Contrast and high-frequency features}

-Using our contrast metric, we evaluate our dual modulation approach on 2D content in Fig.~\ref{fig:block_size_sweep_simulation} for three amplitude SLM pixel sizes: $\Delta_a = 64$ \si{\micro\meter}, 480$~\si{\micro\meter}$, and 2880$~\si{\micro\meter}$ (well below, approximately at, and significantly above the condition in Eq.~\eqref{eq:maximum_pixel_size}, respectively).
+Using our contrast metric CE, we evaluate our dual modulation approach on 2D image content in Fig.~\ref{fig:block_size_sweep_simulation} for three amplitude SLM pixel sizes: $\Delta_a = 64$~\textmu m, 480~\textmu m, and 2880~\textmu m (well below, approximately at, and significantly above the condition in Eq.~\eqref{eq:maximum_pixel_size}, respectively).

-As predicted in Sec.~\ref{sec:angle-of-displacement}, phase-only modulation cannot faithfully create content when bright and dark portions of the image are spatially separated, such as the image of vertical bars (Fig.~\ref{fig:block_size_sweep_simulation}a).
+As predicted, phase-only modulation cannot faithfully create content when bright and dark portions of the image are spatially separated, such as the image of vertical bars (Fig.~\ref{fig:block_size_sweep_simulation}a).
 In comparison, dual modulation restores contrast, even with large $\Delta_a$, resulting in 27-32 dB increase in PSNR and 95.6-98.9\% decrease in CE.

 Figure~\ref{fig:block_size_sweep_simulation}b shows an example of a natural, high-contrast scene, where once again dual modulation significantly outperforms phase-only modulation.
 In the case with the largest amplitude pixel size, there is some reduction in PSNR compared to the smaller values of $\Delta_a$, and this difference is also visible in the cross-sections in Fig.~\ref{fig:block_size_sweep_simulation}d.
 However, contrast is still visually high in this image, which is accurately captured by the contrast error.